mageshsivakumar/Linux-IPC-Message-Queues/README.md

 # PROGRAM:

-Developed by : MAGESH S
+Developed by : Magesh s
 Register Number : 212224040180

 ## C program that receives a message from message queue and display them